-The mission of the Systems Engineering program is to provide working engineers and scientists with the skills and tools needed to manage complex, interdisciplinary technical endeavors and manage systems engineering teams.
-The Systems Engineering Leadership Program (SELP) offers a dual-MS/MBA degree to provide integrated engineering and business skills for becoming systems engineering managers and leaders.
+The mission of the Systems Engineering MS program is to provide working engineers and scientists with the skills and modern tools needed to manage complex, interdisciplinary technical endeavors and systems engineering teams to enable the realization of successful systems.
+The students may select the following study plans:

+- 1) The Systems Engineering MS program. - 2) The Systems Engineering Leadership Program (SELP) offering a dual-MS/MBA degree to provide integrated engineering and business skills for becoming systems engineering managers and leaders.